LoginRadius/drupal-identity-module/drupal-7/src/ciam_loginradius/README.txt

  -- Changelog --

+ -- 7.x-4.1 --
+ 1. Replaced the getSocialUserProfile API with getProfileByAccessToken API as getSocialUserProfile API is deprecated in PHP-SDK version 11.2.0 or above.
+ 2. Added Compatibility with our latest PHP SDK 11.3.0

  -- 7.x-4.0 --
 1. Compatible with our latest PHP SDK 10.0.0
 2. Added custom domain option for the IEF page